-After success abroad, Saudi designers hit the runway at home
+After Success Abroad, Saudi Designers Hit The Runway At Home

-The 74-year-old, dubbed the "Saint Laurent of the Middle East", was among the most decorated designers at this year's inaugural Riyadh Fashion Week, a milestone in a country that used to require women to wear hijab headscarves and abaya robes in public.
+The 74-year-old, dubbed the“Saint Laurent of the Middle East”, was among the most decorated designers at this year's inaugural Riyadh Fashion Week.

 On a runway set up in Riyadh's financial district, in front of a mixed-gender crowd of Instagram influencers and diplomats, models donned more than two dozen of Akbar's floor-length gowns, and one wedding dress sewn from French lace.